PianoPalf/VBA-challenge/README.md

-# Stock Data Calculations/Summaries - VBA Script
+# Stock Data Calculations and Summaries - VBA Script

 Simple script for calculating and summarising Stock Data in Excel using VBA to loop through each row by Ticker.